Welcome to Tanagram. This documentation helps you get the most out of it.

 tanagram login

 That's it.
-You don't need to do anything else; the CLI automatically installs a Stop hook in ~/.claude/settings.json that runs tanagram eval after every code change.
+The CLI automatically installs a Stop hook in ~/.claude/settings.json that runs tanagram eval for every code change.

 How It Works#